Survivorship: During and After Treatment

 Emotional support animals

 An emotional support animal (ESA) provides comfort just by being with a person.
-However, unlike a pet, the purpose of having an ESA is to help a person deal with specific mental health issues.
+Unlike a pet, the purpose of having an ESA is to help a person deal with specific mental health issues.
 For an animal to be considered an ESA, a person must have a prescription from a mental health provider.
-Most often, ESAs are ordered for anxiety disorders, major depression, or panic attacks.
-These problems are experienced quite often by people with cancer.
+Most often, ESAs are ordered for anxiety, depression, or panic attacks.
+These problems are faced quite often by people with cancer.

 ESAs can be any small animal that might be kept in your home as a pet.
-Dogs and cats are the most common ESAs.
-ESAs do not require specific training or certification, but must be able to behave properly in all situations.
+Dogs and cats are the most common.
+ESAs do not require specific training or certifications but they must be able to behave properly in all situations.
 When choosing an ESA, look for an animal that is calm and easy to control.
 Animals that are likely to get upset or are hard to control around other people will probably not be a good choice.

 ESAs might be allowed to go with their owners into some health care settings.
 The owner will likely need a letter from a doctor or psychiatrist to do so.
 However, most cancer care settings have rules about animals coming with owners.
 If you would like to bring an ESA into a cancer care facility, contact the facility ahead of time.
 Let them know why you feel the need to bring the animal, see what their policies are, and ask whether they can allow your request.